hamish-milne/moontale/README.md

 ### Who is this not for?

 * Developers focused on linear storytelling, CYOA, and other projects with minimal logic (and are only targeting the browser).
 Harlowe should have everything you need.
 * Developers indending to take advantage of complex browser-based features: media playback, CSS and so on.
-For any feature, if it's not in [TextMeshPro's Rich Text](http://digitalnativestudios.com/textmeshpro/docs/rich-text/) then Luatwine probably won't support it in the browser.
+For any feature, if it's not in [TextMeshPro's Rich Text](http://digitalnativestudios.com/textmeshpro/docs/rich-text/) then Moontale probably won't support it in the browser.
 * Developers who like the 'mutable' model used by Harlowe: hiding/showing parts of a passage, changing words from one to another when the user clicks something and so on.
-See [Immutability] for more details.
+See [Immutability](#immutability) for more details.

 ## Syntax

-Luatwine supports the following:
+Moontale supports the following:
 * All CommonMark Markdown syntax, excluding standard hyperlinks and HTML
 * Links in the form `[[Passage]]`, `[[Text->Passage]]`, and `[[Passage<-Text]]`
 * Plain variables, in the form `$myVariable`